marek-g/marek-g.github.io/posts/tips_and_tricks/https_sniffing.md

 1. Enable IP forwarding and disable ICMP redirects:

-`sysctl -w net.ipv4.ip_forward=1`
+   - `sudo sysctl -w net.ipv4.ip_forward=1`
-`sysctl -w net.ipv6.conf.all.forwarding=1`
+   - `sudo sysctl -w net.ipv6.conf.all.forwarding=1`
-`sysctl -w net.ipv4.conf.all.send_redirects=0`
+   - `sudo sysctl -w net.ipv4.conf.all.send_redirects=0`

 2. Redirect the desired traffic to mitmproxy:

-`iptables -t nat -A PREROUTING -i eno1 -p tcp --dport 1:65535 -j REDIRECT --to-port 8080` `ip6tables -t nat -A PREROUTING -i eno1 -p tcp --dport 1:65535 -j REDIRECT --to-port 8080`
+   - `sudo iptables -t nat -A PREROUTING -i eno1 -p tcp --dport 1:65535 -j REDIRECT --to-port 8080`
+   - `sudo ip6tables -t nat -A PREROUTING -i eno1 -p tcp --dport 1:65535 -j REDIRECT --to-port 8080`

 where `eno1` is the interface name (may be different for you, verify with `ifconfig`) and `1:65535` is port range (you may alternatively provide single port like `443` and `80`)